joeynguyen/dotfiles-starter/README.md

 1. Check for potential `stow` conflicts:
    - From the root of this repo, run `stow --simulate --verbose .`
 1. From the root of this repo, run `stow .`
+1. Exit your current shell session and reopen a new one.
+Zinit will install itself and you'll get all of the updated settings applied to your new shell.

 ## CLI tools